-- Legislation that allows for a victim of domestic violence to receive unemployment compensation or terminate rental leases if the victim can prove that the discontinued employment or need to terminate a lease is a direct result of circumstances related to domestic violence as defined in s.
+1. Legislation that allows for a victim of domestic violence to receive unemployment compensation or terminate rental leases if the victim can prove that the discontinued employment or need to terminate a lease is a direct result of circumstances related to domestic violence as defined in s.
 741.28.
-The victim must: - a.
+The victim must:

+- a.
 Provide evidence, such as an injunction, protective order, or other such reasonable documentation authorized by state law which reasonably proves that domestic violence has occurred. - b.
 Reasonably believe that a future act of domestic violence, including being a victim of stalking as provided in s.
 784.048(3), (4), or (5), is likely to occur against the individual by a family or household member, as defined in s.
 741.28. - c.
 Make reasonable efforts to preserve employment and lease by seeking a protective injunction prior to seeking a lease or voluntary employment termination. - 2.
 If a victim successfully terminates a lease under the guidelines above, prior to a voluntarily termination of employment being granted, the victim must either attempt to relocate to a secure place or seek a reasonable accommodation from the employer, such as a transfer or different assignment, prior to being approved for unemployment compensation.

-Palm Beach County also seeks a revision to Florida Statute 741.30(6)(a)(5)that would require court-ordered intervention treatment for perpetrators of domestic violence.
+Palm Beach County also supports a revision to Section 741.30(6)(a)(5), Florida Statutes that would require court-ordered intervention treatment for perpetrators of domestic violence.
 This change would be modeled after the Dupage County, Illinois Domestic Violence Program, a NACo award-winning program for Innovation.
 This intervention program is designed to treat the perpetrator by including a mandatory court-ordered assignment to this 26 week, 39 hour intervention program.
 The program fees are designed to accommodate indigent as well as full-fee payment.

-Expand the allowable uses of the Domestic Violence Trust Fund Florida Statute 938.08 to include programming for domestic violence victims and offenders.
-Some of the programs suggested are an in-house batterer's intervention program and support services for victims to assist getting restraining orders and case management assistance.
+Expand the allowable uses of the Domestic Violence Trust Fund articulated in Section 938.08, Florida Statutes to include programming for domestic violence victims.
+Some of the programs suggested are an inhouse batterer's intervention program and support services for victims to assist getting restraining orders and case management assistance, as well as, funding for prevention, housing and treatment.
+Currently, these funds generated by fees are only used for law enforcement training for domestic violence issues and to offset the costs of incarceration of domestic violence offenders.